vladak/pirig/pihole.md

 sudo bash pi-hole/automated\ install/basic-install.sh
 ```

-Then change the admin password: `pihole -ap`
+Then change the admin password: `pihole -a -p`

 Initially, Pi-hole was installed via Docker however later was reversed in favor of standalone install because:
   - Pi-Hole docker image does not allow to control logging sufficiently